David John Kinna born, 09-05-1933.

 In the last 25 or so years I have been working on the "Family Tree" and it now comprises of over 1200 photographs and a 130 pages of text.

 I have lived most of my life without knowing whether any family survive in Russia.
-Then in 2018 I was contacted by Olga a decendant of Rachel's Brother, this lead to further contacts.
-Now I have several 2nd and 3rd cousins.
-Sadly Pam did not get to meet them.
+Then in 2018 I was contacted by Olga a descendant of Rachel's Brother, Vladimir.